2000 Kentucky Derby: Background

-Fusaichi Pegasus is known fondly as “the most expensive racehorse of all time.”
+Fusaichi Pegasus was known as “the most expensive racehorse of all time.”
 Fusaichi Pegasus was born to mare Angel Fever, who was purchased from Bob McNair and Arthur Hancock’s Stone Farm for $525,000.
 Fusaichi Pegasus was sold at the 1998 Keeneland July yearling sale to a Japanese businessman, Fusao Sekiguchi, who purchased the yearling at $4 million--the most expensive sale in 13 years.
 Fusaichi Pegasus was named after the last four letters, “ichi” which means “best” and “Pegasus, which refers to the winged mythical creature.
 After Fusaichi Pegasus' winning debut at the Kentucky Derby on May 6, 2000, Fusaichi was sold by Sekiguchi for a record of $70 million.
 This record-selling horse went to Coolmore Stud in Ireland, and he's held the title of "the most expensive horse in history" all the way through to his retirement of stud duties at Coolmore Stud in Kentucky during 2020.

-Fusaichi Pegasus

-Fusaichi Pegasus was the name of the horse who won the 2000 Kentucky Derby and was ridden by jockey Kent Desormeaux.
-A large price was paid for Pegasus at Keeneland, by a buyer by the name of Fusao Sekiguchi, $4 million was how much was paid for Pegasus.
-His Buyer, Fusao Sekiguchi claimed "I had to have him.
-I had no limits on how much I would spend."
-Fusichi was chosen to be this horses name because it is a mix of the owners name "Fusao" combined with the Japanese word "ichi" which translates to "number one."
-Fusichi Pegasus won the 2000 Kentucky Derby by an entire one and a half lengths and finished with a time of 2:01 which was the sixth fastest finishing time thought the one hundred and twenty six years of derby's.
-This made Pegasus the 9th fastest Kentucky Derby winner ever.